 - Insole – Cut to use as a temporary insole until I could replace my ragged one.

-I have been told the Thinlight 1/8 provided no insulative qualities, but I have to disagree.
-Even if it is in my mind, I did feel warmer.
+I have been told the Thinlight 1/8 provides no insulative qualities, but I have to disagree.
+Even if psychological, I did feel warmer.

 - Cozy – I have now had the opportunity to use both it and my Store-Bought Cozy, and my Thinlight insulated my pot just as well as the cozy.